 The S.2 entered FAA operational service with Number 801 Squadron in October 1965.
 By that time, it was becoming increasingly apparent that the days of the Royal Navy's big carriers were numbered.
 That meant an uncertain future for the Buccaneer, but for the moment FAA pilots were pleased with the greater power provided by the machine.
 Early on, S.2s retained the dark gray top and white belly paint scheme of the S.1, but soon were painted in an overall dark gray scheme.
 There were experiments with schemes featuring a dark gray top and light gray bottom, or overall light gray, but they were not adopted for service use.

 * The service introduction of the S.2 was marred by two crashes.
-One crashed into the sea in June 1966 after catapult take-off.
-The accident was blamed on pilot error, until a test pilot investigating the matter crashed himself under the same circumstances in October 1966.
+One plowed into the sea in June 1966 after catapult take-off; the accident was blamed on pilot error, until a test pilot investigating the matter crashed himself under the same circumstances in October 1966.
 As it turned out, the Buccaneer was prone to a certain amount of instability after catapult launch.
 The problem was addressed with some minor aerodynamic and procedural changes, but the Buccaneer still required careful pilot attention under certain launch conditions.

 In the meantime, the Royal Navy was updating its Buccaneers.
 They were refitted with Martin Baker Mark 6MSB ejection seats beginning in 1968, with the new seats providing a true "zero zero (zero speed / zero altitude)" ejection capability.
 More significantly, the S.2s were modified to carry the Martel precision-guided missile.
 The Martel was available in anti-radar (AS.37) and television-guided (AJ.168) versions; it was seen as such a significant enhancement that modifying the Buccaneer to carry it was worthwhile, even if there were uncertainties about the future of the aircraft.